TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 Fig.2 System diagram of the Dtrack app
 ### ER diagram
 ![](https://github.com/TimurGar/Unit-3/blob/main/CS%20Mini%20IA%20-%20Dtrack/ER%20diagram%20Dtrack%20app.png)
 Fig.3 Er diagram of the Dtrack app.
 The diagram shows that the program will have 2 data tables in the database called User and Activity.
-One User may have N number of Activities therefore the relanship shown on the diagram is one to many.
+One User may have N number of Activities therefore the relationship shown on the diagram is one to many.
 The User data table will store: username, email, password, and id(primary key).
 The Activity data table will store: distance, type of activity, date, and id(primary key).

 ### Table of planning
 | Task No. | Action                                                                        | Planned outcome                                                                                          | Time estimated | Target Completion date | Criteria |